nschoch/nschoch.github.io/_pages/about.md

 I am a San Diego native that lives in North Park with my wife and three children.

-I provide a lender's perspective for investors looking for a different perspective on commercial real estate financing.
 I have 15-years of experience in commercial real estate lending, financing apartments, manufactured housing communities, retail, industrial, and office buildings.
 I spent most of this time working for a large regional bank where I underwrote bridge, construction, and permanent loan facilities for private and public real estate investors.
 In addition, I worked out troubled loans during the 2008 financial crisis where I helped clients find alternative repayment strategies for troubled loans.

 I wrote a do-it-yourself <a href="/project" class="js-no-ajax">apartment financing handbook and tools</a> to help investors get started with financing their 5+ unit multifamily apartments.